redwoodjs/redwood/docs/docs/serverless-functions.md

 │       ├── helloWorld.scenarios.ts
 │       ├── helloWorld.test.ts
 │       └── helloWorld.ts     # <-- imports hellWorldLib
-│       └── helloWorldLib.ts  # <-- exports can be used in the helloWorld
+│       └── helloWorldLib.ts  # <-- an endpoint will be created for this file
 ```

 ## Developing locally